 A much lower price point.

-The price "is what it is."
+The price "is what it is, but it's Peloton!"

 Real Talk: Can You Really Replicate the Peloton Experience By Streaming the Peloton App?